SusanHex/RE-Actor/README.md

 ```
 In order to run this, place the above text in a file named `compose.yml` and type `docker compose up` within the same folder.

-##Configuration
+## Configuration

-Here is a list of environme*nt variables that are used to configure RE-Actor:
+Here is a list of environment variables that are used to configure RE-Actor:

 **Required**
 | Variable Name | Description |